The staff at Fota Wildlife Park love to share what they have learned and here are some of the most common questions…

 We do not currently have a Volunteer Programme.

-We have a limited Work Experience Programme available, please email email@example.com for details on application process. **Our work experience programme is currently paused, we are not accepting applications for the 21/22 academic year.
+We have a limited Work Experience Programme available, please email firstname.lastname@example.org for details on application process.
+(Please note there is extremely limited availability left for this 2022/2023 academic year, please contact with preferred dates as soon as possible)

 Q: Are there any Job Opportunities available at the Park?